shop-planner/shop3/README.md

 1. Start CL
 2. Inside CL, enable Quicklisp
 3. Enter `(ql:quickload "shop3")` into the CL REPL.

+**Note:** At the moment, SHOP3 is not available for installation through Quicklisp, but we have requested that it be added to the distribution, and hope it will be.
+If it is, we will update the README accordingly, and installation will become much simpler.

 ### Option 2: Without Quicklisp